John Harrison Clark: Early life

 Not much is known about John Harrison Clark's early life.
-The son of a man "in the hardware business" (according to a military officer who knew him, Major G R Deare), he was born in Port Elizabeth, Cape Colony around 1860, and engaged for a time in the Cape Mounted Riflemen during the 1880s.
+The son of a man "in the hardware business" (according to a military officer who knew him, Major G R Deare), named John Harrison Clark II and Elizabeth Challen Clark, he was born in Port Elizabeth, Cape Colony on 10 May 1867, and engaged for a time in the Cape Mounted Riflemen during the 1880s.
 A tall, physically strong man, he wore a large black moustache and was regarded as a fine shot and a capable hunter.

 Harrison Clark left South Africa in 1887, but it is unclear why; according to a story that may be apocryphal, he fled the country as an outlaw soon after his revolver fired—by accident, so the story goes—and killed a man.
 Whatever the truth, he travelled to Mozambique, then a Portuguese territory, where he made his way upriver along the Zambezi until he reached Feira, a long-abandoned Portuguese settlement at the confluence of the Zambezi and Luangwa Rivers, in what is today southern Zambia.
 Feira was founded by missionaries from Portugal in about 1720, but by 1887 it was a ghost town.
 Its last inhabitants had fled amid a native rising about half a century before, and since then it had been deserted.

 David Livingstone, who visited Feira in 1856, described it as utterly ruined at that time, but still conspicuous by the ramshackle monastery buildings on the site.
-When Clark arrived about three decades later, the Portuguese still maintained a boma (fort) called Zumbo on the opposite bank of the Luangwa, but the surrounding country, then called Mashukulumbwe, was largely wild, and out of the control of any government.
+When Clark arrived about three decades later, the Portuguese still maintained a boma (fort) called Zumbo on the opposite bank of the Luangwa, but the surrounding country was largely wild and out of the control of any government.
 Harrison Clark settled at Feira, initially alone.
 According to a letter he wrote in 1897, he flew the British Merchant Navy's Red Ensign flag over his house.